samuellimabraz/quantum-assistant/src/evaluate/README.md

 ## Results Format

-Results are saved as JSON with comprehensive metadata:
+Results are saved as JSON with metadata:

 ```json
 {